starkxun/moonwell-bug-bounty/proposals/mips/mip-b47/MIP-B47.md

 1. Moonwell DAO will accept the Moonwell Ecosystem USDC Vault ownership
 2. Set the curator as Anthias Labs
-3. Set the curator timelock for 4 days (96 hours)

 ## Voting Options